Tohickon Creek: Geology

 The Tohickon risees in Springfield Township on a layer of diabase which intruded into the Gettysburg and Newark basin during the Jurassic and Triassic.
 The diabase is typically dark gray to black, dense, and fine grained, consisting of predominately labradorite and augite.

 It then flows through the Brunswick Formation laid down earlier, consisting of shale, mudstone, and siltstone.
 Mineralogy includes argillite and hornfels.

-After passing through another extension of diabase, it continues its journey through alternating bands of the Brusnwick Formation and the Lockatong Formation until it reaches the Delaware.
+After passing through another extension of diabase, it continues its journey through alternating bands of the Brunswick Formation and the Lockatong Formation until it reaches the Delaware.
 The Lockatong was laid down during the Triassic, consisting of dark argillite, shale, and some impure limestone and calcareous shale.

 Recreational opportunities

 Since the 1930s, Tohickon Creek has established itself as one of the best recreational waterways in southeastern Pennsylvania.
 Along its course, it flows through three state parks: Nockamixon, Ralph Stover, and Delaware Canal.
 The eastern two thirds of its course are the most heavily used, and it presents many varied opportunities for any visitor.

 Lake Nockamixon is the most visited spot along the creek's course.
 Boating is the most popular activity, and its main marina holds dozens of sail boats, and rents out smaller boats to visitors, too.
 Fishing is also a popular activity, and a fishing pier has been set up of the shore of the lake.
 Visitors can also hike or bike ride around the area, hunt in certain areas, and even camp if planning to stay for more than one day.
-When high-water conditions exist, normally in early March and late November, the dam at Lake Nockamixon releases surges of water for one day every few months.
+On the third weekend in March and the first weekend in November, when water levels are sufficient, the Pennsylvania Department of Conservation and Natural Resources schedules water releases from the dam at Lake Nockamixon.
 This turns Tohickon Creek into a whitewater course, and boaters can manage their ways the entire route from the lake to the Delaware River.

 At the High Rocks unit of Ralph Stover State Park, visitors can rock climb up 200 ft cliffs or look at the view from atop.
 A pathway, Ridge Trail, travels along the top of the wide valley from High Rocks and goes south into Tohickon Valley County Park towards Point Pleasant.
 At its very end, the creek passes beneath Delaware Canal State Park, where prior to the floods of 2004–2005 visitors could walk north all the way to Easton or south all the way to Bristol.
 The debris caught in the bridge in the adjacent picture is from this same flood that destroyed entire parts of the canal.
 Reconstruction of the park is currently underway.